Rosiedefazio/Primitive-Numbers/README.md

 # Primitive-Numbers
-Check is a modular field has primitive numbers and which numbers they are
+This program checks if a modular field has primitive numbers and produces the elements that are primitive numbers.
+There is a fun version of this code and a more practical version of this code.